 How to Request a Modification Based on Financial Situation

-If parents face a hardship meeting their child support obligations, they can request a modification to lower payments.
+If parents face a hardship in meeting their child support obligations, they can request a modification to lower payments.
 This involves filing a petition and providing evidence of income changes.

 The court will review the request and issue a new support order based on the parent’s current financial situation.
 Modification provides relief.

-Role of Court in Adjusting Support Order
+Role of the Court in Adjusting Support Order

 State family law courts handle child support modifications.
 Judges have discretion to grant modifications if there has been a substantial change in circumstances, such as a job loss.

 The court’s priority is ensuring stability and support for the child.
 Parents should consult attorneys to understand the modification process.
+If you’re facing arrears, contact your state’s child support enforcement office or consult a family law attorney to explore modification options before penalties escalate.
+For low-income support, the Legal Services Corporation (LSC) offers free legal aid referrals.